-Since you have control over your business network, make sure that it is stable and doesn't have systemic problems.
-If you're starting with a network (LAN) that already has issues it will be a recipe for disaster when adding VoIP.
-Even simple networks can have problems, such as an old router or sketchy cabling.
+Since you have control over your business network, make sure that it's stable without systemic problems.
+Starting with a network (LAN) that has issues is a recipe for disaster when adding business VoIP.
+Even simple networks can have problems, like an outdated router or sketchy cabling.
 Premises that have any faulty Ethernet connections or corroded terminations should consider replacing their cabling.
-Each existing problem represents a weak point that will affect the data connection, which is so very important when it comes to the quality of VoIP calls.
-Make sure to take the time to ensure "best network practices", like having only one DHCP server/router (NAT) on the network and that your equipment is not antiquated, especially the router.
-Prices for small routers and switches are very reasonable, so spend a few dollars and get modern hardware if yours are more than a few years old.
+Each existing problem represents a weak point that will affect the total connection which is so very important when it comes to experiencing excellent quality VoIP calls.
+Make sure to take the time to ensure "best network practices".
+For instance, having only one DHCP server/router (NAT) on the network and that your equipment is not out of date, especially the router.
+Prices for small routers and switches are very reasonable, therefore invest a few dollars and get modern hardware if yours are more than a few years old.

 Choosing a cloud based phone service should be done by examining the features the provider offers and how well customers speak of the company.
-Understand whether or not you'll lock into a contract, and how easy it is to expand or contract your service or add or delete features.
-The lowest price per month is not always the best service.
-Most well established VoIP providers have prices that are reasonable when compared to their competition, and choosing which VoIP is best should be dependent on your individual requirements, as well as the provider's reputation and features.
-A stable affordable service with the features that your business requires remains the key.
+Understand whether or not you'll be locked into a contract or not.
+And how easy it is to expand or reduce services without paying a penalty.
+The most economical price per month provider is not inevitably the most capable service to prefer.
+Most well established VoIP providers have prices that are reasonable when compared to their competition.
+Choosing which VoIP service is the best solution should be dependent on your unique requirements, as well as the provider's reputation and features.
+A stable affordable VoIP service with the features that your business requires remains the key.
 In addition they should offer excellent support, both technical and customer service as part of signing up with them.

-There are some very good hosted business VoIP providers offering affordable service with outstanding features, however some seem to have greater concern for good tech support and customer service, as well as being reliable and robust.
-These are the providers that will make your service a far better bargain than ones whose support is not as good.
-Starting with the website and ease of signing up actually is.
+Some very good hosted business VoIP providers offer affordable service with outstanding features.
+Some providers have focused a broader concern for good tech support and customer service, as well as being reliable and robust.
+These are the providers that will establish your service as a far better bargain than ones whose support is unreliable.
+Start with their website and how easy the process of signing up actually is.
 Can you engage in a text chat with a knowledgeable service agent?
 Each of these first two critical events may point to a more lasting impression.
 Then after signing up, does setting up the service go smoothly?
-Next you may discover the need to implement changes to your account online, and then engaging support over the phone; if these all go well, then your likelihood of totally satisfied in going to a cloud based phone service is much better.
+Next you may discover the need to implement changes to your account online by engaging support over the phone.
+If these all go well, then your likelihood of being completely satisfied in going to a cloud based phone service is indeed better.

-Features- Business models vary, get hosted VoIP that offers the features that your company requires.
+Features- Business models vary; get the cloud PBX service that has the features that your company needs.

-Scalability- Having the flexibility to increase or decrease services and/or additional cost features instantly.
+Scalability- Choose a provider that offers the flexibility to increase or decrease services without a large penalty.

-A provider that offers stability, support and good customer service.
+Choose a cloud PBX provider that offers excellent stability, support and customer service.

 When getting a Cloud PBX these Virtual phone companies offer the best service: The Top Rated Cloud PBX Companies.